 If you wish to apply for an OSR grant, you should meet these eligibility criteria:

-- You must be the primary investigator and the leading author.
+- You must be the primary investigator and a leading author.

 - You must be an IUPUC enrolled undergraduate or graduate student.

 - You must be at least half-time during the academic year (six or more credits per fall or spring semesters for undergraduate students, three or credits per fall and spring semesters for graduate students).